Diversity & Inclusion

 Our commitment to diversity and inclusion would not be possible without the diligent work of our dedicated Diversity & Inclusion Committee, comprised of attorneys and staff across the firm.

-- Tracey Coates, Family Law Practice Co-Chair
+- Tracey Coates, Committee Co-Chair and Family Law Practice Co-Chair

 - Eva Juncker, Family Law Principal